 * Look for the score applicable for your specific field of study.
 It is different for different subjects.
 For example if you are applying for the graduation in English literature then your score in the verbal section is more important than in the quantitative section for these universities.
 All such information can be found online and in case you are unable to get it then you can simply call these universities and find out.

 * Top universities will always have a very high cut off percentage.
 So if you aim to join one such university then your goal should be way above the median score.
 For example most of the top universities look for scores above 90th percentile.

 * While selecting the universities always have multiple options with varying expectations from the universities.
 You should have a couple of universities to fall back upon should you get a score lesser than that expected.

 * Get hold of adequate study materials and if possible join an online course or an institute for preparation.
 Learn all the concepts in as much detail as you can.

-* Learn the entire test taking strategies as you want to give in your best to the GRE attempt.
+* Learn the entire test taking strategies as you want to give in your best to the attempt.
 Learn all the time saving techniques as you must attempt all the questions.
 The test does not have a negative marking scheme.
 Therefore never leave any answer blank.

 * Take as many practice tests as you can.
-Mock tests are the best way to prepare for a standardized test like the GRE.
+Mock tests are the best way to prepare for a standardized test.

 * Every time you take the sample test, evaluate your performance and take extra pains to overcome your weaker areas.

 * Always have the average score as a bottom line while you prepare.